MustafaMajid7/data-analysis/README.md

 # data-analysis
-my projects on data analysis in fwd course in udacity
+projects on data analysis using python and its modules